naticoo/framework/README.md

   - Natico comes included with a listener(events) handler which makes it very easy to use events
 - And much more

-Natico is designed to be a very low level and extendable framework for [Discordeno](https://github.com/discordeno/discordeno)
+Natico is designed to be a low level and extendable framework for [Discordeno](https://github.com/discordeno/discordeno)

 For more information/docs visit the